Hope (1792 ship): Career

 In August 1793 Lloyd's List reported that Rover, of London, Roscof, master, had captured five French Guineamen and was taking them to the West Indies.
 One of them, of 400 tons and quite new, was believed to be named Mirabeau.
 Another of the captured vessels was Egalite.
 Hope had captured Egalite and Mirabeau on the coast of Africa.
-In January 1794 Hope returned to London from Barbados.
+In January 1794, Hope returned to London from Barbados.

-Hope then disappeared from Lloyd's List, at last under that name.
-However, the 1794 volume for Lloyd's List showed an Esperaza (Spanish for "hope"), of 251 tons (bm), launched at Plymouth in 1792.

-In 1796 war broke out between Britain and Spain.
-Esperana was last listed in the 1796 volume of Lloyd's Register.
+The ship named Hope then disappeared from Lloyd's List.
+However, the 1794 volume for Lloyd's List showed a ship called Esperanza (Spanish for "hope"), of 251 tons (bm), launched at Plymouth in 1792.
+In 1796, war broke out between Britain and Spain.
+Esperanza was last listed in the 1796 volume of Lloyd's Register.